 Most families overspend because they rely on:

-- Single-serve dairy ($1.20 per yoghurt = $6/week per child)
+- Single-serve dairy at NZ stores ($1.20 per yoghurt = $6/week per child)

-- Last-minute top-ups at convenience stores
+- Last-minute top-ups at convenience stores instead of planned grocery store trips

-10 Lunchbox Hacks That Save Real Money
+10 Lunchbox Hacks That Save Real Money at NZ Grocery Stores

-- 1. Make your own muesli bars - A batch of 12 costs ~$3 vs. $7 store-bought.
+- 1. Make your own muesli bars - A batch of 12 costs ~$3 vs. $7 store-bought at NZ shops.

 - 3. Use leftovers creatively - Last night's roast chicken = today's sandwich filling.